pipedaguer/ClasesTech-fellows/Home.md

 The *ver+ tech fellowship* is based on several learning theories-- socratic methods, project based learning (PBL), inquiry based learning, and in particular, an integration of self-awareness, mindset, and skills development.

 We will take advantage of various learning spaces each week:
 * A synchronous ~2 hour seminar with the entire cohort + staff.
-These will be conducted on Zoom.
+These will be conducted on Zoom (link above) and usually start at 8am COL.
 * Assigned _home groups_ comprised of 4 fellows each.
 Home groups will receive their own occasional engineering deliverables and relational practice assignments
 * Individual assignments and practice.
 These will largely consist of coding practice on platforms like HackerRank, larger deployment projects, worksheets, and assigned reading/content
 * Office hours with engineers, and psychosocial support